 In the study "Aging in America:Trials and Triumphs" published in the Journal of American College Health, senior citizens have been classified into three groups: the enjoyers, who account for 27% of the aging population, the survivors with 53% and the casualties with 23%.

 The enjoyers, who are predominantly males, are those who enjoy the promise of their golden years on earth.
-The survivors, most of them women are those who partly take advantage of the amenities made available to them and the casualties are those who do not have spouses who are physically fit and healthy and financially capable of supporting their spouses.
+The survivors, most of them women are those who partly take advantage of the amenities made available to them and; the casualties are those who do not have spouses, who are physically fit and healthy and, financially capable of supporting their spouses if they have one.

 The study reveals that an elderly person tends to look at life in a positive way and maintains a high morale as he grows old if he feels that he is in good health, is financially stable and has a partner who is equally in good health as he is.